-During 2014 reporting year, District staff evaluated hundreds of applications for ATC subject to Rule 210.1 (NSR).
-The majority of these projects had no significant impact on facility toxic emissions.
-The majority of projects with significant toxic emissions are facilities proposing or installing diesel piston engines.
-Although, diesel engines were considered an insignificant emissions source, it was determined diesel exhaust has significant non-carcinogenic (acute and chronic) and carcinogenic health risk.
-Largest constituents of health risk from diesel engine exhaust are from acrolein (non-carcinogenic) and diesel particulate matter
+During 2016 reporting year, District staff evaluated hundreds of applications for ATC subject to Rule 210.1 (NSR).
+The majority of these projects had no significant impact on facility toxic air contaminant (TAC) emissions.
+Some of the projects with significant toxic emissions are facilities proposing or installing diesel piston engines.
+Although, diesel engines were considered an insignificant criteria pollutant emissions source, it was determined in the year 2000 that diesel exhaust has significant non-carcinogenic (acute and chronic) and carcinogenic health risk from diesel particulate matter (DPM).

-(carcinogenic).
 However, all diesel engines permitted have an overall carcinogenic risk of less than 1 in 1 million and an overall non-carcinogenic risk of less than 1.0.

-Summarization of diesel engine permitted during calendar year 2014 is listed on Table 3 below, these do not include agricultural engine registrations.
+Summary of diesel, propane and natural gas fired engines permitted during calendar year 2016 is listed on Table 3 below, these do not include agricultural engine registrations.